rockt/SETH/index.md

 Additionally, we included results from the gene name recognition tool GNAT applied on all of PubMed and PubMed Central (as of 09/12/2012).
 Updated results are available on the GeneView web site (http://bc3.informatik.hu-berlin.de/download)

-## Step 2:
+## Step 2: Conversion to embedded Derby database
 	The mySQL database is dumped into XML files using apache ddlUtils (http://db.apache.org/ddlutils/) and later transfered into an embedded database.
 	Ant scripts can be found in  "./data/ddlUtils/build.xml"
 ### Execution of ddlUtils
 	export ANT_OPTS=-Xmx24g
 ### Export mySQL Database to DDL XML (takes about 20min)
 	time ant -v export-source-db
 ### Convert DDL-XML to Derby database (takes several hours)
 	time ant import-target-db